jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 $$ logit \big[ P(Y \le j) \big] = \log \left( \frac{P(Y \le j)}{1 - P(Y \le j)} \right) = \log \left( \frac{p_1 + ... p_j}{p_{j + 1} + ... + p_J} \right)$$

 ## Interpreting Models and Coefficients
-For ordinal categorical variables, we have the model
+For ordinal categorical variables

 $$ logit \big[ P(Y \le j ) \big] = \theta_j - x' \beta $$

 where $$j = 1,...,J-1$$ and where $$\beta$$ describes the effect of $$x$$ on the log odds of response in category j or below.
 This model assumes that the effect of $$x$$ is identical for all $$J-1$$ cumulative logits.
-In other words, we would have parallel cumulative probability lines.
+In other words, there would be parallel cumulative probability lines.

 Because the covariate terms are subtracted, the $$\beta$$s are interpreted with respect to the $$\log \left( \frac{P(Y > j)}{P(Y \le j)} \right)$$ instead of $$\log \left( \frac{P(Y \le j)}{P(Y > j)} \right)$$.

-For example, assume we have 3 ordered categories and 2 predictors.
-Thus, we would have
+For example, assume there are 3 ordered categories and 2 predictors.
+Thus

 $$ logit \big[ P(Y \le 1 ) \big] = \alpha_1 - \beta_1 x_1 - \beta_2 x_2$$ <br>
 $$ logit \big[ P(Y \le 2 ) \big] = \alpha_2 - \beta_1 x_1 - \beta_2 x_2$$ <br>